pan-ontologies/esrf-ontologies/README.md

 - **Use best-practice patterns**

-  - Employ `EquivalentTo` for _necessary & sufficient_ definitions, `SubClassOf` for asserted hierarchy only – mixing them leads to classification surprises
+  - Employ `EquivalentTo` more to provide _necessary & sufficient_ definitions, and `SubClassOf` for asserted hierarchy only when a definition is not applicable.
+  - After providing the definitions allow the reasoner to create the taxonomy in order to avoid mistakes that always exist in manual subclassing.

     - [stackoverflow.com](https://stackoverflow.com/questions/4192435/owls-equivalentclass-vs-subclassof)
     - [henrietteharmse.com](https://henrietteharmse.com/2021/12/23/equivalentto-versus-subclassof/).